-This post was contributed by my friend Forrest Baumhover, a Certified Financial Planner® and owner of Westchase Financial Planning.
+This post was contributed by my friend Forrest Baumhover, a Certified Financial Planner® with Lawrence Financial Planning.
 This is tricky stuff – hearing it explained different ways can make it easier to understand.
 I’ve written about the same subject at Understanding Depreciation Recapture Taxes on Rental Property.

 Just because you joined the military, you shouldn’t have to give up the right to buy a house.
 While there are many things to consider, you may:

 - Purchase a home that you plan to live in, fix up, and sell for profit

 - Buy a home that you plan to live in after leaving the military

 Whatever the reason, things don’t always work out as planned.
 When that happens, many military people become .
 This article looks at one of the more overlooked aspects of being an accidental landlord—Section 1250 depreciation.

 As I discussed in a previous article, depreciation is the process by which the cost of a business asset is allocated over its useful life.
 The IRS allows you to calculate the depreciation of rental real property, such as a house.
 Furthermore, it allows you to deduct that cost from your real estate income.